flathub/flathub/NOTE_TO_MAINTAINERS.md

    with Python being too common a dependency to omit, but Tkinter being too rare a dependency for its size to be included by default, and both being part of the same source package.
+2. You will need to run `git submodule update --init --recursive` to initially pull the `shared-modules` submodule used for the FluidSynth build definition.
-2. `python3-modules.json` was produced by running the [flatpak-pip-generator](https://github.com/flatpak/flatpak-builder-tools/blob/master/pip/flatpak-pip-generator)
+3. `python3-modules.json` was produced by running the [flatpak-pip-generator](https://github.com/flatpak/flatpak-builder-tools/blob/master/pip/flatpak-pip-generator)
    script as
    `python3 flatpak-pip-generator --checker-data attrs configobj pillow pycotap 'pygame>=2' ttkthemes pysol-cards`
-3. `solvers_extra_deps.json` was produced by running the [flatpak-cpan-generator](https://github.com/flatpak/flatpak-builder-tools/tree/master/cpan)
+4. `solvers_extra_deps.json` was produced by running the [flatpak-cpan-generator](https://github.com/flatpak/flatpak-builder-tools/tree/master/cpan)
    script as
    `./flatpak-cpan-generator.pl -d solvers_extra_deps -o solvers_extra_deps.json Moo Path::Tiny Template`.